JosephLai241/URS/.github/STYLE_GUIDE.md

 # Word Wrap

 Word wrap should be 80-83 characters per line.
-You can set a ruler in your editor to display a ruler at 80 characters, which is very useful for following the wrap guideline.
+You can modify your editor settings to display a horizontal ruler at 80 characters, which is very useful for following the wrap guideline.

 Use `\` to write a line of code in multiple lines.